zippkidd/100-days-of-code/r1-log.md

 ### R1D28
 Added finishing touches to my portfolio like replacing the dead links with actual live ones.
 Worked through another JS30 lecture, always great stuff there.

+### R1D29
+Converted images in my portfolio to JPEG and compressed their size to increase load time.
+Added some meta tags with descriptions and key words.
+Indexed my site with Google and verified it with Google Web Master's with another meta tag.
+Site is now live and hosted on GitHub!